Mitesh0101/MongoDB/README.md

-# 🍃 MongoDB 101: The Guide
+# 🍃 My MongoDB Learning Journey: 101

-Hey!
-Ready to master MongoDB?
-It's a NoSQL document database, which basically means it stores data as JSON-like documents.
-Flexible, fast, and pretty fun once you get the hang of it.
+I've started exploring MongoDB, a NoSQL document database that stores data as JSON-like documents.
+It's flexible, fast, and I've found it to be quite intuitive as I've gotten the hang of it.

-This guide is designed so you can scan it in one glance and immediately understand what's happening.
-Let's dive in!
+I've compiled these notes so I can quickly reference them and recall the core concepts I've learned.
+Here's what I've covered so far.

 ---

 ## 📂 1.
 The Basics: Collections & Variables
-Before doing anything else, you need a place to store your documents.
-Think of **Collections** like tables in SQL.
+I learned that before doing anything else, I need a place to store documents.
+I think of **Collections** similarly to tables in SQL.

 ### Creating & Dropping Collections
-You can explicitly create a collection, though MongoDB is nice enough to create one automatically if you just insert data into a non-existent one!
+I found that I can explicitly create a collection, although MongoDB automatically creates one if I insert data into a non-existent collection.
 ```javascript
 // Create a collection
 db.createCollection("my_cool_collection")